• [email protected]

 Learning to be astonished: Finding poetry in the preserves

 By Kim Bowers I’m often reminded of poetry when I’m in the preserves.
 I’ll just be walking along, and a line of poetry will come to mind.
-Sometimes from a poem, sometimes from a piece of prose.
-Whatever the source, the words enhance my experience.
-They inspire me and help me enjoy the preserves even more.
-To my delight, ACRES ...
+Sometimes from a poem, sometimes from ...

 • 01/16/2017